 Let us explain our meaning somewhat further.
 If we take a very stern view of the church-rate question, we might say,-either church-rates should be abolished, and not be levied for a Church which only represents a minority; or, if they be retained as universal local imposts, payable by every parish, then the parish, as in the Free Kirk of Scotland, ought to choose its own pastor, and the whole body of the churches thus constituted should be represented in their Synod.
 In that case, we should have, however heterogeneous it might be, a really National Church.
 It is quite possible that a material foundation of that kind would occasion many changes in the doctrinal unity of the Church; and already we see unmistakeable signs that the doctrinal unity is daily growing feebler.
 Not to mention diversities of opinion on subjects of prævenient and subvenient grace, of the imposition of hands, of the essential character or merits of different kinds of church furniture, we may point to the last case of diversity in opinion-the Reverend B. JOWETT'S speculative divergencies on the subject of the Atonement!
-In his treatise on the Epistles of ST. PAUL, Mr. JOWETT declares "satisfaction" to be "inconsistent with the divine attributes," anger to be impossible in a real Godhead.
+In his treatise on the Epistles of ST. PAUL, Mr. JOWETT declares "satisfaction" to be "inconsistent with the of Tirree, then we must say that that island divine attributes," anger to be impossible in a is more blest than the remainder of Scotland. real Godhead.
 "Such a thought refutes itself by the very indignation which it calls up in the human bosom."
 "Human feelings revolt at attributing to the GOD in whom we live, and move, and have our being, the momentary clemency of a tyrant."
-GOD cannot be " reconciled" to us through JESUS, says Mr. JOWETT, because God is unchangeable; it is we who are reconciled to Him, not He to us, through the Sacrifice which was the greatest moral act ever done in this world.
+God cannot be " reconciled" to us through JESUS, says Mr. it comes to be taken for such by the accom-JOWETT, because GOD is unchangeable; it is we who are reconciled to Him, not He to us, through the Sacrifice which was the greatest moral act ever done in this world.
 This argument is most impressive, and undoubtedly, while powerful in itself, it reconciles many difficulties felt by inquiring minds.
-But here a fundamental doctrine of Christianity, as it has hitherto been understood, is stricken; but, again we ask, what becomes of the thirty-nine articles.
+But here own. a fundamental doctrine of Christianity, as it has hitherto been understood, is stricken; but, again we ask, what becomes of the thirty-nine articles.
 True the vital spirit of Christianity has something superior to disputations on special points.
 It is not the human interpretation of any particular doctrine which is essential to the truth of religion, for truth is sufficient and absolute in itself, whether we understand it or not.
 Each sect may be said to be refuted by the existence of all the rest; but all of them unite in the greatest truths of all.
-This is the true unity.
-The sum of the broadest opinions might be possible to witness, out of the present chaos, the growth of a National Church, permitting local diversities, such as our common law permits, with a general unity, and that capacity for change and progress that belongs to true organic vitality.
+This is the chaos, the growth of a National Church, per- o'clock in the evening are either thieves, mitting local diversities, such as our common drunkards, or prostitutes.
+And perhaps he law permits, with a general unity, and that would not be a bad person to be appointed as capacity for change and progress that belongs commissioner for the untitled ARGYLE, who to true organic vitality.